 Most notably, exercise can have a significant effect on reducing the risk of breast cancer in women.
 Even women in recovery benefit from incorporating a regular exercise routine into their recovery regimen.

-Certain exercises are also better for facilitating weight-loss.
+Certain exercises are also better for facilitating weight loss.
 Cardiovascular exercises like running and cycling, and resistance training such as weight-lifting are some of the best exercises for burning fat.
 Resistance training in particular is great because it also helps you build muscle mass, which will boost your metabolic rate.
 Besides dieting and exercise, there are other additional solutions that can help make achieving your weight-loss goals more successful.

 Photo: Active Health

 The best way to cut calories without costing you your health?
-Invest in real food, which are basically single-ingredient foods that are abundant in nutrients and don’t contain artificial additives.
+Invest in real foods, which are basically single-ingredient foods that are abundant in nutrients and don’t contain artificial additives.
 Some examples include unprocessed meat, brown rice, sweet potatoes, kale leaves and whole eggs.
 The key is to make sure there’s a balance of real food across your macronutrient intake: protein, fat and carbohydrates.

 Given the rising trend of organic produce, you might be swayed into thinking that opting for an organic-only diet will make a sizeable difference.
 However, despite the usage of more traditional methods in the growing and harvesting said produce, the conferred health benefits are somewhat negligible.

-“Some studies have shown that organically produced food are higher in certain nutrients like phosphorous, vitamin C and phytochemicals, while lower in pesticide residues than conventional options,” say Cheryl Teo, Sport Dieititian at the Singapore Sport Institute.
+“Some studies have shown that organically produced foods are higher in certain nutrients like phosphorous, vitamin C and phytochemicals, while lower in pesticide residues than conventional options,” say Cheryl Teo, Sport Dietitian at the Singapore Sport Institute.
 “Despite these small differences, no additional benefit in consuming organic food to overall health has been found.
 It is also important to note that multiple variables also affect the nutritional composition of food, such as growing seasons and field variations.”